Armin-Saadat/information-retrieval/README.md

 - clustering
 - user interface

-For more details look at reports folder.
+For more details please take a look at reports folder.